icub-tech-iit/training-matlab-bldc-controller/4_PWM_Control/README.md

-# Simulink implementation simulating the Back-EMF Voltage of a BLDC Motor
+# Introducing the PWM Control of a BLDC motor

 ## 🛠 Model and Setup

-The provided model lets you simulate a BLDC motor which is driven by a three-phase inverter.
-Three-phase voltages are modulated directly using PWM that is implemented under the commutation logic subsystem.
+In the Simulink model which is shown in the following snapshot, the three-phase voltages are modulated directly using PWM that is implemented under the commutation logic subsystem.

 | ![](assets/block_diagram.PNG) |